 Anti-VEGF injections are highly effective for treating wet AMD, while two new drugs—Syfovre (pegcetacoplan) and Izervay (avacincaptad pegol)—were approved in 2023 for the treatment of geographic atrophy.

 “Wet AMD is a greater risk to vision, not so much in terms of quantitative impact, but in terms of timeline, meaning that you lose vision more quickly from wet AMD than dry AMD,” explains J. Sebag, MD, who is in practice at the Doheny Eye Institute at UCLA and president of VMR Consulting, in Huntington Beach, California.
 “Additionally, the evidence supporting the efficacy of treatment for wet AMD is far superior to the evidence supporting the efficacy of geographic atrophy treatment.
-Yes, treatment slows the rate of GA progression, but there’s no proof that slowing the rate of progression translates to better vision.
-In fact, that’s the reason the EMA in Europe has twice rejected approval for those drugs because they don’t believe that there is sufficient evidence of efficacy to merit approval in Europe, in spite of what the FDA did.”
+Yes, treatment slows the rate of GA progression, but there’s no proof that slowing the rate of progression translates to better vision."
+Along these lines, Dr. Sebag references that the European Medicines Agency's (EMA) Committee for Medicinal Products for Human Use (CHMP) has now twice recommended against marketing authorization for pegcetacoplan.
+The marketing authorization application for avacincaptad pegol for the treatment of GA secondary to AMD is still being reviewed by the EMA.

 Dr. Sebag’s approach to treating patients who have both of these conditions is to treat the wet AMD and, once that has stabilized, then direct his attention to the geographic atrophy.
 “In the OAKS and DERBY trials of geographic atrophy, a percentage of patients developed wet AMD,” he notes.
 “It ranged from 2 to 11 percent in the OAKS study and from 4 to 13 percent in the DERBY study.
 Those patients were treated for both conditions concurrently.
 And that was driven by the clinical trial protocol, meaning they had to continue treating the geographic atrophy because they were in the study, but they were also obligated to treat the new problem, that being the wet AMD, concurrently.
 But that doesn’t necessarily translate to clinical practice, and I think that there will be a variance of treatment approaches amongst practitioners.”